AndrewYRevell/implantRenders/index.md

 	- 13: Cortical surface of right temporal lobe is correct.
 Grid overlaid on right temporal lobe is correct.
 	- 15: Surface reconstruction failed in Freesurfer.
 	- 30: Missing coordinate files
+	- 165: Freesurfer stuck in running mris_fix topology.
 	- 186: Initial surface reconstruction of pre-implant image failed.
-Used the alternative clinical T1 imaging with anisotropic voxels.
+Used the alternative clinical T1 imaging with very anisotropic voxels (and barely fully covers the lateral parts of brain).
 	- 194: Channel coordinates and surface reconstruction are correct.
+	- 218: Surface reconstruction failed.
 	- 280: Using implant T1.
 Tissue classification will be incorrect (areas where electrodes are will most likely be classified as CSF because of the holes in the MRI)
+	- 320: Registration a little off: Brain extraction of clinical T1 to the research 3T is off by some translation/rotation.
+Thus coordinates are off too.
 	- 338: Freesurfer brain extraction, and thus tissue segmentation had large errors - due to poor quality clinical imaging
-	- 386: Freesurfer stuck as mris_fix_topology.
+	- 386: Freesurfer stuck in running mris_fix_topology.
 	- 476: Channel coordinates and surface reconstruction are correct.
+	- 520: Registration a little off: Brain extraction of clinical T1 to the research 3T is off by some translation/rotation.
+Thus coordinates are off too.

 # About